dan-mi-sun/backbone-portfolio/README.md

-# Backbone Portfolio - WGC Week 9 Coursework
+# We Got Coders Week 9 Coursework

+We Got Coders is a consultancy that provides experts in agile web development, specialising in Ruby technology.

+wegotcoders.com/

+## Backbone Portfolio

 Using Jasmine TDD we built a front-end rich client experience, that builds an on-line work portfolio.